 top of page

-• a very small number of people earn a lot of money from book sales, and the success stories receive a lot of media attention
+• Books are like lottery tickets in that a very small number of people earn a lot of money from book sales, and the success stories receive a lot of media attention.
+And so publishing can attract hustle culture types who are seeking to make a lot of money (spoiler: there are much easier ways to make money than by selling books)

-• authors are often sharing a very personal part of themselves, which can put them in a vulnerable position
+• Authors are often sharing a very personal part of themselves, which can put them in a vulnerable position.
+This is particularly true of fiction, self-help, and memoir, but it can apply to other non-fiction too.

 Publishing scams affect people from all kinds of backgrounds and levels of education.

-All the scams I have seen have linked to traditional publishing (rather than self-publishing), and I expect this is more common because:
+Most of the scams I have seen link to traditional publishing (rather than self-publishing), and I expect this is more common because:

 • there is more aspiration linked to traditional publishing (even though indie authors can make a lot more money from their book sales)